 If that’s not your speed, bring a picnic blanket and stretch out on one of the lawns while they explore the lily ponds of the lagoon and the bamboo grove or drive to the top of the mountain and set up camp next to the ice-cream shop and enjoy the view of the city from the lookout.

 Don’t leave the gardens before you’ve at least had a walk through the Sir Thomas Brisbane Planetarium and let the aspiring astronauts marvel at the life-size replica of Neil Armstrong’s lunar space suit.
 Admission is free, but scheduled shows require booked tickets.

 3. Visit Daisy Hill Conservation Park

-While you won’t be able to cuddle a koala at this park, you will be able to see a naturally intact koala habitat area and learn all about Queensland’s most loveable marsupials.
+While you won’t be able to cuddle a koala at this park, you can see koalas in their natural habitat and learn about Queensland’s most loveable marsupials.

 Stick to the Paperbark Trail or the Tree Discovery Trail if you have a pram or toddlers, as they are the easiest and shortest to manoeuvre.

 4. Hit the beach… in the CBD

 South Bank is often referred to as the cultural centre of Brisbane, but it also happens to be the aquatic centre of Brisbane and is the perfect spot to cool off and make a splash in the middle of the city.

 Pack your own picnic and make a day out of lounging on the banks of the Brisbane River, or go in the cooler hours of the morning and then hit a local Little Stanley Street café for a treat after you’ve dried off.